These are our picks for the Top 10 Ports for Christmas 2025.

 Martins de Sá Tawny

-Tawny Ports are aged in wooden casks rather than bottles or stainless steel tanks.
-During the ageing process, they are allowed to oxidise so that they lose colour and take on a tawny hue.
-They also develop flavours of nuts and cooked fruits.
-This quite simple one is delicious served chilled with cheese, fruit, or nuts as an aperitif.
+Tawny Ports age in wooden casks rather than bottles or stainless steel tanks.
+During this process, they oxidise, causing them to lose colour and take on a tawny hue.
+This process also develops nutty, cooked fruit flavours.
+Martins de Sá Tawny is a great intro to the style, delicious served chilled with cheese, fruit, or nuts as an aperitif.

 Quinta do Noval 10 Year Old Tawny

-In the past, tawny Port was largely drunk by the Portuguese whereas the British drank the vintage stuff.
+Tawny Port has a long history with the Portuguese; the British stuck to the vintage stuff.
 Now, however, tawny sales are booming over here.
-This 10-year-old version from one of the great names the Douro never disappoints.
+This 10-year-old version from one of the great names, the Douro, never disappoints.
 It’s one to give to people who think they don’t like Port.
 Few can resist a chilled glass of Noval 10 Year Old.

 Niepoort 20 Year Old Tawny

-It’s made by Niepoort, a house of Dutch ancestry which is still in family hands.
-20 years is an average statement, it’s a blend of some younger and some much older wines which are made into a house style.
-The result is something intensely tangy and rich with a finish that’s soaked in walnuts.
+Niepoort is a house of Dutch ancestry still in family hands.
+In its Tawny, 20 years is an average statement; there’s a blend of some younger and some much older wines here made into a house style.
+It’s intensely tangy and rich with a finish that’s soaked in walnuts.

 Taylor’s 40 Year Old Tawny

 Now you’re talking.
 This is one serious wine.
-Cooked fruit and Brazil nuts have been enjoyed by intense balsamic menthol notes along with orange peel.
 Best of all, you don’t need to mess about with decanters, just chill very lightly, open and pour.
 I’d probably just drink this on its own, or maybe with a cigar in place of Cognac.

 Ruby Ports